 Probiotics may come as a powder or capsule.
 To use as a yogurt starter culture, simply add the required dose or open the capsule and pour the contents into your milk.
 One dose or capsule is enough for 4 cups of milk.

 The original Specific Carbohydrate Diet (SCD), from the book ‘Breaking the Vicious Cycle’, calls for a yogurt starter that does not contain Bifidus/Bifidum bacteria because it can ‘take over’ and cause health problems in some cases.
-While on the early stages of the diet it is best to avoid anything that has 'bifid' in its name. e.g. Bifidobacterium infantis, Bifidobacterium bifidum, Lactobacillus Bifidus, Bifidobacterium longum etc. Click here for a list of SCD friendly starter cultures and commercial yogurt options for making SCD yogurt at home.
+While on the early stages of the diet it is best to avoid anything that has 'bifid' in its name. e.g. Bifidobacterium infantis, Bifidobacterium bifidum, Lactobacillus Bifidus, Bifidobacterium longum etc. Here is a list of recommended GAPS & SCD starter cultures.

 Always add your yogurt starter culture to the milk when it is below 108° F (42° C).
 Temperatures above 43° C will kill bacteria.
 This step by step recipe will explain further and take the worry out of making yogurt at home.